 2004-2006 Specialist – Oak Lodge Sanitary District, Milwaukee, OR

-The Critical Zone Research Lab at Virginia Tech focuses on quantifying and scaling interactions between water, soil, and plant communities.
+The Critical Zone Lab at Virginia Tech focuses on understanding and quantifying interactions between water, soil, and plant communities.
 This includes a combination of field work, laboratory analysis, and development of modeling frameworks.
 We foster active collaboration across disciplines, working on topics which span ecology, engineering, agriculture, and urban systems.

 Current and Future Research

 • Generating quantitative data focused on the effects of tillage practices and inclusion of multi-species cover crop mixtures on:

 • physical properties (e.g., water holding capacity, hydraulic conductivity)